Updated: Friday 15 May

 In addition, Screen Scotland has been working on responding further to the unprecedented circumstances the Scottish screen sector is currently facing.
 On Friday 27 March, in parallel with Creative Scotland, we announced the details of two new funds:

 - A £1.5million Screen Bridging Bursary programme will provide one-off bursaries of £500 to £2,500 to freelance PAYE and self-employed screen sector workers who are experiencing immediate financial difficulty due to loss of income as a result of the Covid-19.
-Full guidelines can be found here and applications will be open on Monday 30 March 2020.
+Full guidelines can be found here and applications opened on Monday 30 March 2020.
+We plan to close the Screen Bridging Bursary for requests on Wednesday 20 May at 5pm.

-- Screen Scotland is also developing a Single Project Development Fund for Scotland’s independent film and tv production companies to develop creative and ambitious projects across film and television in scripted and unscripted genres, for live-action and animation over the coming months.
-More information will be published next week.
+- Screen Scotland has also developed Single Project Development Funding Routes for Scotland’s independent film and tv production companies to develop creative and ambitious projects across film and television in scripted and unscripted genres, for live-action and animation over the coming months.

 UK Government Support